rokm/matlab_mexopencv/README.md

 ### Windows

 A recent version of Matlab and working MEX compiler is required.

 Make sure that Matlab executable is in PATH; i.e., that you can start it by running ```matlab``` from Windows command prompt (cmd).

-In addition, you will need git and CMake.
-Make sure that the path to CMake executable is in PATH.

 Ensure that MEX compiler is properly set up in Matlab, and that it points to the correct Visual Studio installation.
 You can check this